 Jeff McCarthy was invited to lead a seminar at this year’s Modernist Studies Association conference where 20 professors and graduate students worked with him on “Modernism & Nature.”
 His review of George Handley’s Home Waters appeared in Western American Literature.
 The University of Edinburgh Journal will publish his essay “Reading Green: How Ecocriticism Works.”
 Also forthcoming is the essay “Beyond Romantic Nature” which will appear in the Journal of Environmental Studies and Sciences.
 His op-ed “How to Stop Ski Resort Expansion” appeared in The Salt Lake Tribune and urges everyone to oppose Talisker’s Ski-Link initiative.

-Fatima Mujcinovic will deliver a keynote speech at the interdisciplinary arts and sciences conference, Confutati 2012, held at the University of Utah April 13th-15th, 2012.
-Responding to the conference theme “Mapping Effaced Identities,” Fatima will discuss the potential role of minority literature in expressing oppositional forms of identity, cultural practices, and political positioning.
-Her talk is entitled “US Latino/a Literature: Writing on the Margins, Mapping New Identities.”
+Fatima Mujcinovic delivered a keynote speech at the interdisciplinary arts and sciences conference, Confutati 2012, held at the University of Utah April 13th-15th, 2012.
+Responding to the conference theme “Mapping Effaced Identities,” Fatima discussed the potential role of minority literature in expressing oppositional forms of identity, cultural practices, and political positioning.
+Her talk was entitled “US Latino/a Literature: Writing on the Margins, Mapping New Identities.”

 Lance Newman co-edited the Penguin Academics anthology, American Literature (2013).
 An article, “Race and Nature in Nineteenth-Century American Literature” which Newman co-edited with James Finley, appeared in the Journal of Ecocriticism in July 2013.
 He also gave a paper, "The Deep Brown Wilderness: William Apess, Race, and Nature,” at the Association for the Study of Literature and the Environment conference at the University of Kansas in June 2013.